 Step 4: A user has to write the below code for installing these.

-Step 5: Once these steps are complete a user has to save the file in any desired location on the Windows system.
-Then add the kubectl.exe folder location in the path variable, the details are shown below –
+Step 5: Once these steps are complete, a user must save the file in any desired location on the Windows system.
+Then add the kubectl.exe folder location in the path variable; the details are shown below –

-Means you have to add this path variable to the location you have saved kube.
+This means you have to add this path variable to the location you have saved Kube.